 Stock Market Values Overtime

-Some people argue they have special skills and expertise that enable them to increase their profits, by buying and selling stocks regularly.
-Keen to prove once and for all that “buy and hold” is the best approach, Buffett laid down a challenge in 2007:
+Some people argue that they have special skills and expertise that enable them to increase their profits by buying and selling stocks all the time.
+Keen to prove once and for all that ‘buy and hold’ is the best approach, Buffett laid down a challenge in 2007:

-He bet $US500,000 that the S&P 500 (an index of major American companies) would outperform the average hedge fund performance over the following decade.
+He bet USD 500,000 that the S&P 500 (an index of major American companies) would outperform the average hedge fund performance over the following decade.

 Guess who won?

-When the bet finished in 2017, the hedge funds had increased by 2.2 percent each year on average.
-Meanwhile, Buffett made a 7.1 percent annual gain through the “buy and hold” approach.
+When the bet finished in 2017, the hedge funds had increased by 2.2% each year on average.
+Meanwhile, Buffett had made a 7.1% annual gain through his ‘buy and hold’ approach.

 How can I invest in the stock market?